Millennials Are Managing Money Better Than You Think

 Ever since the financial crisis in 2008, millennials have had to come to grips with a new financial reality that previous generations have been spared from.
 As a result of the new financial climate change, millennials have spent the past decade learning how to cope with limited pay, soaring gas prices, and higher-than-ever living costs.

 Many of which have even opted to stay with their parents rather than risk venturing out to make a life for themselves.
 Things have improved though.
-Young adults in their twenties and thirties are now finding a way to manage money by putting new budgeting exercises into practice that help them pay rent, save, and even pay down their student loans.
+Young adults in their twenties and thirties are now finding a way to manage money by putting new budgeting exercises into practice that help them pay rent, save, and even pay down their student loans and installment loans.

 How exactly are they doing it?
 It’s really not a complicated thing.
 Even something as perplexing as money can be boiled down to a very simple science with the right perspective.
 Here’s a glimpse of what millennials are doing today that’s allowing them to thrive under seemingly unbearable economic circumstances: